ratbo99/PSNTracker/README.md

 # PSNTracker
-this is a small Node Tool to provide a Textfiles and an Overlay for earned Playstation Trophies by cheking the Plastation Network API.
+this is a small Node Tool to provide Textfiles and an Overlay for earned Playstation Trophies by cheking the Plastation Network API.

 What you need:
 - your Playstation PSN Name